Client left uninsurable after GP report delayed 10 months

 To help speed up the process, the adviser firm emailed Mr M a consent form, which was eventually returned and forwarded to the surgery by mid-March 2020.

 However, it wasn't until the middle of April that the adviser found out that the report was still outstanding.
-In mid-May the report was still with the GP, however the GP did have the medical reports from his previous doctor.
+In mid-May the surgery claimed the report was still with the GP, however the GP did have the medical reports from his previous doctor, it said.

 To the adviser's horror, during a call in mid-June, the receptionist said the report was never passed to the GP in the first place.
 "We asked for this to be dealt with urgently," the adviser told COVER.
 "At this point the report had been outstanding since August 2019."